TsimakuridzeNikolozi/Company_Management/README.md

-This is a group project, which aims to create a Company Management Program or HR App as some call it.
+This is a group project, which aims to create a full HR Application with all the needed functionalities.